dblock/code.dblock.org/_posts/2011/2011-03-28-rails-passing-arrays-in-a-query-string.markdown

 comments: true
 dblog_post_id: 190
 ---
 I found this quite unusual.
 I needed to receive an array with some nested hashes part of a query string into a JSON API.
-Passing encoded JSON wasn’t looking hot.
+Passing encoded JSON wasn't looking hot.
 Turns out, in Rails, this can be done with the `[]` syntax.

 ```
 /stuff?widget[]=first-widget&gadget[]=a-gadget&widget[]=another%20widget
 ```

 What the heck is this [] syntax?!
 Why is there multiple widget entries?!
-There’re a few good articles on this, including [this one](https://web.archive.org/web/20141114035424/https://rails.nuvvo.com/lesson/6371-action-controller-parameters).
+There are a few good articles on this, including [this one](https://web.archive.org/web/20141114035424/https://rails.nuvvo.com/lesson/6371-action-controller-parameters).
 Web developers apparently have been doing this forever.
 I am far behind :(

-Here’s what Rails parses from this query string.
+Here's what Rails parses from this query string.

 {% highlight ruby %}
 {